-Rough puff pastry, flaky pastry, blitz pastry, or quick puff pastry… whatever you want to call it, it’s my all-time favourite pastry to make.
+Rough puff pastry, flaky pastry, blitz pastry, or quick puff pastry… whatever you want to call it, is my all-time favourite pastry to make.
 Not to mention one I just couldn’t live without.

 From modestly topping a meat pie, to creating delicate, crisp layers in a show-stopper mille-feuille, rough puff pastry is, in my books, simply the most versatile pastry.
 In fact, in almost all cases where a recipe calls for puff pastry, I use rough puff pastry.
 As French chef, Michel Roux says, it works 75-80% as well as classic puff pastry, and done in 20% of the time!
 Say no more!